Academic Research

 Methods development, data collection and processing, drafting and editing

-Authors (in preparation)
+Authors (in review)

 Schubert, S. C., Seither, C. J. P., Berman, O., Kapal, A. & Holl, K. D.